intel/terraform-intel-aws-eks/Examples/compute-intensive/README.md

 or follow the guide [here](https://github.com/kubernetes-sigs/node-feature-discovery#quick-start--the-short-short-version).

-### Using node labels

-Each created worker node will have labels as per [main.tf](./main.tf#L132), and optionally additional ones added by NFD.
-Those labels can be used for pod scheduling with pod configurations including ```nodeSelector:``` fields like explained in Kubernetes Docs [here](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes/#create-a-pod-that-gets-scheduled-to-your-chosen-node).

 ### Validation of CPU pinning and NFD

 To validate that CPU pinning is activated on worker nodes do